-11. The method of claim 10, wherein the determining the 20 cyst region comprises using an artificial neural network with a radial basis function.
+determining a cyst region in the image data that comprises the cyst based on the cross correlation coefficient; and computing a severity level of the cyst.
+11. The method of claim 10, wherein the step of determining the cyst region comprises using an artificial neural network with a radial basis function.

-12. The method of claim 10, wherein the severity level is computed based on at least one of an area of the cyst region, a gray scale value of the cyst region, and a circularity of the ${25}$ cyst region.
+12. The method of claim 10, wherein the severity level is computed based at least one of an area of the cyst region, a gray scale value of the cyst region and a circularity of the cyst region.

-13. The method of claim 10, further comprising preprocessing the data representative of the dental image using contrast stretching prior to comparing the data representative of the dental image to the reference template image data.
+13. The method of claim 10, further comprising preprocessing the image data using contrast stretching prior to comparing the image with the template image data.